Foster A Dog

 - Those fostering dogs must give an undertaking to provide the dog with regular appropriate exercise.

-- You must be over 23 to foster one of our dogs.
+- You must be aged over 23 to foster one of our dogs.

 - Please bear in mind that as we have very little background on our foster dogs they may not be housetrained and you will need to be prepared start house-training from scratch.
 Please do not allow your new foster dog the run of the house until you are sure that they are housetrained to your satisfaction.